web-infra-dev/modern.js/website/builder/src/en/guide/faq/general.md

 Builder focuses on solving web application building scenarios.
 We do not recommend that you use Builder to build libraries or UI components.

-If you need to build a library or UI components, it is recommended to use the [Modern.js module tools](http://modernjs.dev/).
+If you need to build a library or UI components, it is recommended to use the [Modern.js module tools](https://modernjs.dev/docs/start/library).

 ## Will Builder support turbopack?

 [turbopack](https://turbo.build/pack) is the rust-powered successor to webpack, we will continue to pay attention to it.

 At present, turbopack only supports use in next.js.
-When turbopack can be used independently, and the completion and community ecology reach a certain level, we will also consider to support it.
+When turbopack can be used independently, and the completion and community ecology reach a certain level, we will consider supporting it for sure.